hats-np/avis-imgv/README.md

 - Pop - Removes the selected image from the collection
 - Reload - Reloads the selected image
 - ReloadAll - Reloads the entire collection
+- Advance - Advances to the next image in the collection

 ## Configuration